wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/monitor-to-troubleshoot/includes/3-remote-collaboration.md

     another person to watch the Monitor event log as you run the application from Power Apps Studio.
-Because the app is run from Power Apps Studio, this option is intended for use during development of the app and not for supporting deployed apps.
+Because the app is run from Power Apps Studio, this option is intended for use during development of the app, not for supporting deployed apps.
 For example, this option might be helpful in a scenario where another colleague on your team created a custom connector and you're having problems using it.
 You could invite that colleague to view your application's use of the